datacarpentry/python-ecology-lesson/_episodes/00-short-introduction-to-Python.md

 Here we've assigned data to the variables `text`, `number` and `pi_value`, using the assignment operator `=`.
-To review the value of a variable, we can type the name of the variable into the interpreter and press `Enter`:
+To review the value of a variable, we can type the name of the variable into the interpreter and press <kbd>Return</kbd>:

 ~~~
 >>> text